AIM Congress 2024: Driving Global Investment with Awards & IPA Study

-(MENAFN- EmailWire) Abu Dhabi, UAE – (ARAB NEWSWIRE) -- In a landscape marked by economic flux and environmental concerns, the AIM Congress 2024 stands as a beacon of collaboration and insight, poised to drive global investment prospects under the theme, "Adapting to a Shifting Investment Landscape: Harnessing New Potential for Global Economic Development."
+(MENAFN- AIM Congress) Abu Dhabi, UAE, 15 April, 2024: In a landscape marked by economic flux and environmental concerns, the AIM Congress 2024 stands as a beacon of collaboration and insight, poised to drive global investment prospects under the theme, "Adapting to a Shifting Investment Landscape: Harnessing New Potential for Global Economic Development."
 Scheduled from May 7-9 in Abu Dhabi, this three-day conference will host a dynamic investment track aimed at exploring and charting the course for economic resilience and growth through Foreign Direct Investment (FDI) and Foreign Portfolio Investment (FPI).

 Themed "Resilient, Sustainable Economic Growth – Creating a Healthy and Prospective Investment through FDI and FPI," the investment track will serve as a nexus for global leaders, experts, and industry professionals.
 The program will commence with a landmark leaders’ panel discussing "Geopolitical Tensions 2024: New Challenges and New FDI Destinations," followed by eleven panel sessions covering sustainable investment trends, inclusive FDIs in LDCs, FPI forecasts, renewable energy, climate financing, public-private partnerships, and more.
 Additionally, fireside chats will delve into topics such as evaluating COP28's legacy and exploring FDIs in UAE.